Maha Singh: Matrimonial alliances

 In 1784, Sardar Ran Singh Nakai, an ambitious chief from the Nakai Misl who just like Maha Singh was considered the future of the Sikh nation, died.
 He was succeeded by his son, Bhagwan Singh who was unable to hold territory against another chief, Wazir Singh.
 Realizing they need a powerful ally to counter Wazir Singh with them, Sardarni Karmo Kaur, widow of Sardar Ran Singh sent a proposal to get her infant daughter, Raj Kaur Nakai betrothed to his four-year-old son, Ranjit Singh and Maha Singh readily agreed.
 This was the first alliance between Nakais and Sukherchakias.
 This marriage took place in 1792 and Raj Kaur Nakai was renamed Datar Kaur as many ladies in the Sukerchakia Misl bore the name "Raj Kaur", like Ranjit Singh mother and his aunt.
 She was affectionately called Mai Nakain by Ranjit Singh.
 In 1801, she gave birth to Ranjit Singh's first son and heir apparent, Kharak Singh.
-The couple had two other sons Rattan Singh born in 1805 and Fateh Singh who passed away in infancy.
+The couple had two other sons Rattan Singh born in 1805 and Fateh Singh who died in infancy.

 After the death of Gurbaksh Singh Kanhaiya his widow, Sada Kaur being a farsighted woman, finding the Sukerchakia Misl in its ascendancy, proposed the marriage of her two-year-old daughter to Ranjit Singh.
 Jai Singh's pride was humbled but he agreed for the match and in 1786 the young children were engaged.
 Sada Kaur would later succeed to the leadership of the Kanhaiya Misl.
 With this matrimonial alliance peace was restored between the two contending Misals.
 This alliance proved very helpful to Ranjit Singh in his future conquests and consolidation of Punjab under his sway.
 This marriage took place in 1789 and Mehtab Kaur became his first wife and mother of twins, Sher Singh and Tara Singh in 1807.

-On the Diwali day in 1784, all the Sikhs chiefs gathered at Amritsar, he behaved coldly with Maha Singh and refused his attempts to reconcile and called him Dancing boy Maha Singh took this insult to heart and he attacked Kanhaiya camp outside Amritsar, Jai Singh pursued him, A further engagements took place near Majitha, he was forced to seek shelter inside the town, which was besieged, he escaped into Jalandhar and prepared his army for battle against Maha Singh.